In Search Of Yummy-ness

 These smoked salmon tea sandwiches come together quickly with just a few simple steps.

-Below, you’ll find clear instructions (with photos!) to guide you through making the cream cheese filling, assembling the sandwiches, and shaping them for a polished presentation.
+I'll walk you through making the cream cheese filling, assembling the sandwiches, and shaping them.

 Preparing the Cream Cheese Spread